thiggan/Web1_2022_S2/README.md

   2. The block of images at the end of the page do scroll but the disappear into the side of the page.
   3. I tried to get the two main images and words to fade in as the page moved down, it is working to a degree but not quite how I wanted it to.
   4. Arrow links were meant to be at the end of each passage of text - I have added one and left the others off.
+  5. The ellipsis links to not display above it but I left them on to show the click event works.
+It is not visible unless the page is in responsive mode.

 # Credits